kolypto/nodejs-missy/README.md

     id: Number,
     name: String,
     login: { type: 'string', required: true },
-    tags: Array
+    tags: Array,
-};
+    ctime: { type: 'date', required: true, def: function(){ return new Date(); }) };

 User.save({ id: '1', name: 111, login: 'first', tags:'events' });
 User.findOne({ id: '1' })
 ```

-On save, the 'id' field is converted to a number, name and login - to string, tags - to array
+On save, the 'id' field is converted to a number, name and login - to string, tags - to array.
+Also, 'ctime' is set to the current time as no value was not provided.

 On find, the query criteria 'id' field is converted to a number, and the resulting entity is converted back.

+In general, `Converter` does the following:

+* Sets default values on fields that are `undefined` and have `def` field property set to either a value or a function.
+* Applies *type handlers* to entity fields defined in the model.

 ### Type Handlers